tarvainen/express-paramchecker/README.md

 Then run `npm install` in your project root.
 Npm will now install all the dependencies clarified in the package.json.

 Fill up your `server.js` with the content below.
-Note thas this is the minimalistic usage of paramchecker with Express.js.
+Note that this is the minimalistic usage of paramchecker with Express.js.

     var express = require('express');
     var app = express();